The types of personal information we collect

 - to provide the products or services you have requested from us;

-- to notify details of new services and products offered by us;
+- notify you about the details of new services and products offered by us;

-- to notify details of meetings, events and seminars that may be of interest to InfoTrack customers and clients;
+- notify you of the details of meetings, events and seminars that may be of interest to InfoTrack customers and clients;

-- to send our newsletters and other marketing publications;
+- send you our newsletters and other marketing publications;

-- to administer our databases for client service, marketing and financial accounting purposes; and
+- administer our databases for client service, marketing and financial accounting purposes; and

-- to comply with legal requirements regarding collection and retention of information concerning the products and services that we provide.
+- to comply with our legal requirements regarding the collection and retention of information concerning the products and services that we provide.

 We may also disclose your personal information to third parties who work with us in our business to promote, market or improve the services that we provide, including: